OpenLocalizationTestOrg/azure-docs-pr-test.sv-SE/articles/media-services/media-services-dotnet-manage-entities.md

                 }
             }

-            // For each job, display hello list of output media assets. builder.AppendLine("******JOB OUTPUT MEDIA ASSETS*******");
+            // For each job, display the list of output media assets. builder.AppendLine("******JOB OUTPUT MEDIA ASSETS*******");
             foreach (IAsset theAsset in job.OutputMediaAssets)
             {